Full Body 3 Day Calisthenics Workout Routine

 Duration for one session: Completing one session may take 30 to 45 minutes of your time.

-Program goal: It will increase your strength, make your muscles flexible, improve your ability to hold your muscles in a static position, and will help you develop better shape.
+Program goal: It will increase your strength, make your muscles flexible, improve your ability to hold your muscles in a static position, and help you develop a better shape.

 Routine type: You can follow a circuit or a standard rep-set method.
 Circuit training can be challenging but is also time-efficient and improves cardiovascular fitness, while the standard rep-set method can be suitable for beginners.

-Exercise Sources: I’ve incorporated exercises from the below articles.
-If you replace them with other exercises, you can also check out them.
+Exercise Sources: I’ve incorporated exercises from the articles below.
+If you replace them with other exercises, you can also check them out.

 Perform some bodyweight aerobic exercises to increase your heart and blood flow and get your muscles ready to perform calisthenics movements.